Our treatment philosophy:

 Working in warm water provides a non-weight bearing, proprioceptively-enriched environment which, when combined with therapeutic handling and physiotherapy techniques, can have a radical impact on a rehabilitation programme or when managing ongoing musculoskeletal, orthopaedic or neurological conditions.
 We are very lucky to have both a pool and an underwater treadmill and therefore can choose the modality to best target specific patient needs.

-We have a range of electrotherapies, including low level laser therapy and therapeutic ultrasound, to provide pain relief and optimize healing conditions where applicable.
+We have a range of electrotherapies, including class 3b laser therapy and pulsed magnetic field therapy, to provide pain relief and optimize healing conditions where applicable.
 Your therapist can provide more details about how each modality works and where its application may be beneficial.

 Why do we need referral from your vet?

 What to expect in your visit

 Your dog’s treatment programme will be individually tailored to suit his or her needs and will include either or both physiotherapy and hydrotherapy.
 Not only is the treatment provided specific to your dog’s diagnosis, it is also tailored to their condition on the day of treatment.
 Just like us, our dogs have good and bad days so your dog will not have the same treatment each session but a totally unique plan based on a full re-assessment on the day.
 We will also provide you with advice on managing your dog’s mobility at home and if appropriate a home programme of exercises to support treatment goals between sessions.
 Further support with home exercises is provided via Conditioning Your Canine, our online platform where you can assess videos of your dog’s unique exercise programme with helpful tips for how to complete these safely and correctly.